d2l-ai/d2l-en/chapter_introduction/index.md

   [Torch](https://github.com/torch), and
   [Theano](https://github.com/Theano/Theano).
   Many seminal papers were written using these tools.
-  By now, they have been superseded by [TensorFlow](https://github.com/tensorflow/tensorflow) (often used via its high level API [Keras](https://github.com/keras-team/keras)), [CNTK](https://github.com/Microsoft/CNTK), [Caffe 2](https://github.com/caffe2/caffe2), and [Apache MXNet](https://github.com/apache/incubator-mxnet).
+  These have now been superseded by [TensorFlow](https://github.com/tensorflow/tensorflow) (often used via its high level API [Keras](https://github.com/keras-team/keras)), [CNTK](https://github.com/Microsoft/CNTK), [Caffe 2](https://github.com/caffe2/caffe2), and [Apache MXNet](https://github.com/apache/incubator-mxnet).
-  The third generation of tools consists of so-called *imperative* tools for deep learning, a trend that was arguably ignited by [Chainer](https://github.com/chainer/chainer), which used a syntax similar to Python NumPy to describe models.
+  The third generation of frameworks consists of so-called *imperative* tools for deep learning, a trend that was arguably ignited by [Chainer](https://github.com/chainer/chainer), which used a syntax similar to Python NumPy to describe models.